 King Harald V succeeded his father as king on January 17, 1991.
 Like King Haakon VII, he belongs to the House of Glücksburg.

 As a prince, Harald V completed military education at the Norwegian Military Academy in 1959, after which he studied economics, history, and social science at Oxford University and Balliol College.

 An avid yachtsman, King of Norway Harald V competed in sailing at the 1964, 1968, and 1972 Olympic Games.
 In the Sailing World Championships, he received silver in 1982, gold in 1987, and bronze in 1988.

 At the European Championships, he won gold in 2005 and continues to participate in regattas each year to this day.

 Among his decades of active community service and social work, King Harald V was president of the Norwegian chapter of the World Wildlife Fund for 20 years.

 Her Majesty Queen Sonja was born as Miss Sonja Haraldsen on July 4, 1937, in Oslo.
 She became queen on January 17, 1991.

 Queen Sonja studied accounting, fashion design, and social science at the École Professionelle des Jeunes Filles in Switzerland and French, English, and art history at the University of Oslo.

-Then-prince Harald and then-Sonja Haraldsen met in 1959 and kept their relationship a secret – for quite a long time, at that.
+Then-Prince Harald and then-Miss Sonja Haraldsen met in 1959 and kept their relationship a secret – for quite a long time, at that.
 Nine years later, it was announced that then-King Olav was allowing then-Prince Harald to marry a non-royal.
 Prince Harald and Miss Sonja Haraldsen married in Oslo on August 29, 1968.

 Queen Sonja is actively engaged in social work and cultural activities.
 She participates in numerous projects and charity work for at-risk, immigrant, and minority groups.
 She was also Vice President of the Norwegian Red Cross from 1987 to 1990.